 - domestic and international data sharing legislation.

-The Act specifies that the Minister must present a copy of the report to both Houses of the Parliament within 15 sitting days of receiving the report.
+The Minister presented a copy of the Final Report to both Houses of the Parliament on 3 March 2026.
+A copy of the Final Report is available for download.